leap-stc/ml4esm-workshop/index.md

 <div class="speaker-img"><div style="background-image: url('photos/KaraLamb.jpeg')"></div></div>

-<p><a href="https://datascience.columbia.edu/people/kara-lamb/">Kara Lamb (she/her)</a> is an Associate Research Scientist at Columbia University.
-Her research lies at the intersection of observations and high-resolution modeling, with the goal of
+<p><a href="https://datascience.columbia.edu/people/kara-lamb/">Kara Lamb (she/her)</a> is an Associate Research Scientist at Columbia University
-improving parameterizations of aerosol and cloud processes</p>
+in the NSF Learning the Earth with Artificial Intelligence and Physics (LEAP) Center and collaborates with researchers at NASA GISS on the NASA Digital Twins for Climate Science Project.
+Her research lies at the intersection of observations (from laboratory and field studies) and high-resolution modeling, with the goal of improving climate model parameterizations of aerosol and cloud processes.
+She combines traditional process-based approaches with data science, scientific machine learning, and reduced-order modeling.
+She was on the science team for the NASA KORUS-AQ and AToM aircraft campaigns and the NOAA FIREX Firelab study, was the lead mentor for the 2022 Frontier Development Laboratory Europe challenge on Aerosols, and is a member of the AMS STAC Committee on AI Applications to Environmental Science.is an Associate Research Scientist at Columbia University in the NSF Learning the Earth with Artificial Intelligence and Physics (LEAP) Center and collaborates with researchers at NASA GISS on the NASA Digital Twins for Climate Science Project.
+Her research lies at the intersection of observations (from laboratory and field studies) and high-resolution modeling, with the goal of improving climate model parameterizations of aerosol and cloud processes.
+She combines traditional process-based approaches with data science, scientific machine learning, and reduced-order modeling.
+She was on the science team for the NASA KORUS-AQ and AToM aircraft campaigns and the NOAA FIREX Firelab study, was the lead mentor for the 2022 Frontier Development Laboratory Europe challenge on Aerosols, and is a member of the AMS STAC Committee on AI Applications to Environmental Science.</p>
 </div>

 <div class="speaker">
-<h2>Maria Molina <br>(niversity of Maryland, College Park, US)</h2>
+<h2>Maria Molina <br>(University of Maryland, College Park, US)</h2>
 <div class="speaker-img"><div style="background-image: url('photos/MariaMolina.jpeg')"></div></div>

 <p><a href="https://mariajmolina.github.io">Maria J. Molina (she/her)</a> is an assistant professor of
-atmospheric and oceanic science at the University of Maryland.
-Her research group focuses on better understanding Earth system predictability and societal links in a changing climate.</p>
+atmospheric and oceanic science at the University of Maryland, College Park, USA.
+She is also affiliated with the University of Maryland Institute for Advanced Computer Studies (UMIACS) and the National Center for Atmospheric Research (NCAR).
+Her research group focuses on better understanding Earth sys- tem predictability in a changing climate, along with societal links, using machine learning and numerical physics-based modeling systems.
+Maria is a member of the World Climate Research Programme (WCRP) Scientific Steering Group for the Earth System Modelling and Observations (ESMO) Core Project, serves as Vice Chair of the Committee on Artificial Intelligence Applications to Environmental Science of the American Meteorological Society (AMS), and is a member of the AMS Board on Representation, Acces- sibility, Inclusion, and Diversity. </p>
 </div>

 <div class="speaker">
 <h2>Stephan Mandt <br>(University of California, Irvine, US)</h2>